hcxiong/crate/blackbox/docs/sql/statements/explain.rst

 ``EXPLAIN``
 ===========

-Explain and analyze the plan for a given statement.
+Explain or analyze the plan for a given statement.

 .. rubric:: Table of Contents